Section 10 gears up for potential start of 2020 fall sports season

 With most schools having adopted hybrid schedules for the 2020-21 school year, Normandin said the districts would have to come up with a way to accommodate student-athletes on days when they wouldn’t be required to attend classes on campus.

 “Once seasons get started, teams usually have something going on after school just about every day whether it’s practice or a game.
-With kids taking turns going to school a couple of days a week, they are going to have to figure out a way to get to practice on the days when they’re online for classes,” he noted.
+With kids taking turns going to school a couple of days a week, they are going to have to figure out a way to get to practice on the days when they’re online for classes,” Normandin said.

 “At the moment, I don’t know what coaches are going to do during the week to adjust to the hybrid schedule but I do see us scheduling a lot of events for Saturdays and Sundays.
-At this point,” he concluded, “we just want to do whatever we can to create the opportunity for kids to particpate in athletics.”
+At this point,” he added, “we just want to do whatever we can to create the opportunity for kids to participate in athletics.”

 (0) comments